FathimaRizwanaS/trader-sentiment-analysis/README.md

 #  Trader Performance vs Market Sentiment Analysis

+##  Key Takeaway

+Trader profitability is highest during Extreme Greed, driven by strong momentum, but remains significantly high during Fear due to volatility-based opportunities.
+This indicates that both trend-following and volatility-exploiting strategies can be effective when aligned with market sentiment.

 ##  Objective
 This project analyzes how Bitcoin market sentiment (Fear/Greed index) impacts trader behavior and performance on Hyperliquid.
 The goal is to uncover patterns that can inform more effective, data-driven trading strategies.